evolvingstuff/vdw2/content/posts/bone-fractures-of-children-not-reduced-if-given-little-vitamin-d-no-calcium-etc-rct.md

 * &lt;a href=&quot;/posts/magnesium-is-needed-by-vitamin-d-in-8-places-2013&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Magnesium is needed by Vitamin D in 8 places - 2013&quot;&gt;Magnesium is needed by Vitamin D in 8 places - 2013&lt;/a&gt;

-* &lt;a href=&quot;/posts/vitamin-d-loading-dose-was-as-effective-as-daily-dosing-rickets-in-this-case-rct-o-treat-rickets&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|Younger children needed equiv. of 28,000 IU Vitamin D weekly to treat rickets&quot;&gt;Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|Younger children needed equiv. of 28,000 IU Vitamin D weekly to treat rickets&lt;/a&gt;
+* &lt;a href=&quot;/posts/vitamin-d-loading-dose-was-as-effective-as-daily-dosing-rickets-in-this-case-rct&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021&quot;&gt;Younger children needed equiv. of 28,000 IU Vitamin D weekly to treat rickets&lt;/a&gt;

 ---